 [easy-tweet tweet=”Yellowstone in winter is the white Christmas we never had… ” user=”Travel4Wildlife” usehashtags=”no” template=”qlite”]

-Keep your hands warm with some good ski gloves.
+Keep your hands warm by wearing the best winter gloves you can find.
 I wear these ones on the right, the Heatwave Plus Beam gloves from Seirus.
 They have a long gauntlet and they also have a heater pocket.
-You can read my full review of these gloves and how they performed in -32F (yes we reached -32F in January ’17).
+You can read my full review of the best extreme cold weather gloves and how they performed in -32F (yes we reached -32F in January ’17).
 Columbia also has a very similar ones, the Bugaboo Interchange Gloves.

 I also often wear a pair of fingerless fleece hand warmers, for those times when I need to take my gloves off to use my camera and I don’t want my hands to be completely exposed to the elements.
 Why don’t I use a pair of photographer’s gloves?
 Well, because they are expensive.